 It is also notable that this is not a new requirement.
 Since the various ESA fish listings in the Puget Sound region (beginning in the late 1990s), local jurisdictions have born the obligation to ensure that permits they issue for development proposals throughout their jurisdictions - not just in floodplains - do not trigger "take."
 16 U.S.C. §1538.
-To date, we are not aware of any
+To date, we are not aware of any jurisdiction in the Puget Sound region that has been challenged for failing to meet this requirement.

-&lt;sup>2 We understand that the Washington State Department of Commerce and the National Fish and Wildlife Foundation recently initiated a "Technical Assistance Project" aimed at helping local jurisdictions work through option 2 using an environment-specific, functions-based approach.
+2 We understand that the Washington State Department of Commerce and the National Fish and Wildlife Foundation recently initiated a "Technical Assistance Project" aimed at helping local jurisdictions work through option 2 using an environment-specific, functions-based approach.
 We will continue to monitor this effort and suggest that local jurisdictions do the same before proceeding with option 2.

-&lt;sup>3For projects with a federal nexus (i.e., that are authorized, funded or carried out by a federal agency), the project applicant has an independent obligation to consult regarding impacts to endangered species and critical habitat pursuant to Section 7(a)(2) of the ESA.
+3For projects with a federal nexus (i.e., that are authorized, funded or carried out by a federal agency), the project applicant has an independent obligation to consult regarding impacts to endangered species and critical habitat pursuant to Section 7(a)(2) of the ESA.
 This obligation rests with the applicant, not the local jurisdiction.